updeshxp/Serenity_kernel/README.md

    has a starting address lower than the one you are searching for but is followed by a function with a higher address you will find the one you want.
-In fact, it may be a good idea to include a bit of "context" in your problem report, giving a few lines around the interesting one.
+In fact, it may be a good idea to include a bit of `context` in your problem report, giving a few lines around the interesting one.

    If you for some reason cannot do the above (you have a pre-compiled